5-300 Use of Force

 b.
 Statutory Authorization

 MN Statute section 609.06 subd.
 1 states: “Except as otherwise provided in subdivisions 2 and 3, reasonable force may be used upon or toward the person of another without the other’s consent when the following circumstances exist or the actor reasonably believes them to exist:

 When used by a public officer or one assisting a public officer under the public officer’s direction:

 · In the execution of legal process; or

 · In enforcing an order of the court; or

 · In executing any other duty imposed upon the public officer by law.”

 In accordance with the Sanctity of Life cornerstone, the principle of Do No Harm provides a guiding light from which all decisions shall flow.

-3. Objectively Reasonable Force Consistent with Law and Training
+3. Objectively Reasonable Force Consistent with Policy, Law and Training

 c.
 Force, or the threat of force, shall not be used as a means of retaliation, punishment, or unlawful coercion.